pnp/PnP/Samples/OutlookNotificationsAPI.WebAPI/README.md

 # Web API Controller #
 The NotifyController implements a single POST method.
 Both the validation and notification requests will be sent as POST messages to your Web API.

-As for the validation token, it will accept it as an optional parameter.
-If it’s present in the request, we know that a validation of the URL (Web API) is happening.
+As for the validation token, it will accept it as an optional parameter.If it’s present in the request, we know that a validation of the URL (Web API) is happening.
 If not, we can assume that we’re getting a notification from an active subscription.
 So if a validation token parameter is present, we return it right away in the proper way – by setting the content type header to text/plain and return HTTP 200 as the response code.

 As for no present validation token in the request, we can start parsing the request body and look for notifications.